-For example, ACME Bank issues a EUR stablecoin on the XRP Ledger.
+In this example, ACME Bank issues a EUR stablecoin on the XRP Ledger.
 ACME Bank might set the transfer fee to 1%.
 For the recipient of a payment to get 2 EUR.ACME, the sender must send 2.02 EUR.ACME.
-After the transaction, ACME's outstanding obligations in the XRP Ledger have decreased by 0.02€, which means that ACME no longer needs to hold that amount in the account backing its issued currencies.
+After the transaction, ACME's outstanding obligations in the XRP Ledger have decreased by 0.02€, which means that ACME no longer needs to hold that amount in the bank account backing its EUR stablecoin.

 The following diagram shows an XRP Ledger payment of 2 EUR.ACME from Alice to Charlie with a transfer fee of 1%:

 Transfer Fees in Payment Paths

-A transfer fee applies whenever an individual transfer would move issued currency from one party to another through the issuing account.
+A transfer fee applies whenever an individual transfer would move tokens from one party to another (except when going to/from the issuing account directly).
 In more complex transactions, this can occur multiple times.
 Transfer fees apply starting from the end and working backwards, so that ultimately the sender of a payment must send enough to account for all fees.
 For example:

 In this scenario, Salazar (the sender) holds EUR issued by ACME, and wants to deliver 100 USD issued by WayGate to Rosa (the recipient).
-FXMaker is a currency trader with the best offer in the order book, at a rate of 1 USD.WayGate for every 0.9 EUR.ACME.
+FXMaker is a trader with the best offer in the order book, at a rate of 1 USD.WayGate for every 0.9 EUR.ACME.
 If there were no transfer fees, Salazar could deliver 100 USD to Rosa by sending 90 EUR.
 However, ACME has a transfer fee of 1% and WayGate has a transfer fee of 0.2%.
 This means:

 - FXMaker must send 100.20 USD.WayGate for Rosa to receive 100 USD.WayGate.